 Deafness is more common in dogs than you might think, with some breeds being more susceptible than others.
-Dalmatians, for instance, are genetically particularly inclined to being born death – with experts suggesting that as many as 30 percent of Dalmatians are deaf in one or both of their ears.
+Dalmatians, for instance, are genetically particularly inclined to be born death – with experts suggesting that as many as 30 percents of Dalmatians are deaf in one or both of their ears.

-In addition, some dogs will become deaf over their life times, whether due to age, an accident, a viral infection or other factors.
+Besides, some dogs will become deaf over their lifetimes, whether due to age, an accident, a viral infection or other factors.
 Many owners do not realize that their puppy is deaf for several weeks, mistaking their inability to hear and follow spoken commands for a puppy’s natural boisterousness and inclination towards rebellion!

 For instance, they will assume that owners can use clickers, spoken commands and so on to train their dogs.
 This can be understandably frustrating for owners of deaf dogs.
-In order to redress this balance, we here provide you with some handy tips on how to train a deaf dog.
+To redress this balance, we here provide you with some handy tips on how to train a deaf dog.

 Note: if your dog is deaf in only one ear